 In an effort to stimulate practice growth, you may spend thousands on marketing (SEO, postcards, care-to-share programs, reactivation efforts, etc.).
-And unfortunately, you may be doing this while overlooking the most important parts of your overall marketing effort… Your Receptionist.
+And unfortunately, you may be doing this while overlooking the most important factors in practice growth… Your Receptionist.

 And despite the potential impact it has on a practice, you’ll often find the “receptionist” to be the least experienced and often lowest paid person in the office!
 When you look at it this way, it doesn’t make all that much sense does it?
 I mean all they’re doing is handling ALL of your incoming calls and clientele…no big deal, right?
 (I’m kidding).